Time Series Classification by Class-Specific Mahalanobis Distance Measures: Computing Mahalanobis distance measures for time series classification

-Could it be that non-diagonal Mahalanobis distance could be superior or at least competitive with the diagonal Mahalanobis distance?
+Could it be that non-diagonal Mahalanobis distance measures could be superior or at least competitive with the diagonal Mahalanobis distance?
 It is tempting to use banded matrices, but the restriction of a positive definite matrix to a band may fail to be positive definite.
 Block-diagonal matrices~\citep{Matton20101303} can preserve positive definiteness, but learning which blocks to use in the context of time series might be difficult.
 Instead, we propose two approaches: one is based on the widely used Moore-Penrose pseudoinverse, and the other is covariance shrinkage.
-See Figure \ref{fig:signmatrices} for the three different covariance estimates of the same class.
+See Figure~\ref{fig:signmatrices} for the three different covariance estimates of the same class: sample covariance, shrinked covariance and diagonal covariance.

 The approach based on the pseudoinverse is based on the singular value decomposition (SVD).
-We write the SVD as $C= U\Sigma V^*$ where $\Sigma$ is a diagonal matrix with eigenvalues $\lambda_1, \lambda_2,\ldots$ and $U$ and $V$ are unitary matrices.
-The Moore-Penrose pseudoinverse is given by $V\Sigma^+ U^*$ where $\Sigma^+$ is the diagonal matrix made of the eigenvalues $1/\lambda_1, 1/\lambda_2,\ldots$ with the convention that $1/0=0$.
+We write the SVD as $C= U\Sigma V^{\top}$ where $\Sigma$ is a diagonal matrix with eigenvalues $\gamma_1, \gamma_2,\ldots$ and $U$ and $V$ are orthogonal matrices.
+The Moore-Penrose pseudoinverse is given by $V\Sigma^+ U^{\top}$ where $\Sigma^+$ is the diagonal matrix made of the eigenvalues $1/\gamma_1, 1/\gamma_2,\ldots$ with the convention that $1/0=0$.
 The pseudo-determinant is the product of the non-zero eigenvalues of $\Sigma$.
-We set $M$ equal to the pseudoinverse of the covariance matrix---normalized so that it has a pseudo-determinant of one.
+We set $M$ equal to the pseudoinverse of the covariance matrix~---~normalized so that it has a pseudo-determinant of one.
 This solution is equivalent to projecting the time series data on the subspace corresponding to the non-zero eigenvalues of $\Sigma$.
-That is, the matrix $M$ will be singular.
+That is, the matrix $M$ is singular.
+Since the matrix $M$ is still a positive semi-definite matrix, the square root of the generalized ellipsoid distance measure remains a pseudometric: it is symmetric, non-negative and it satisfies the triangle inequality.
+But it is no longer a metric since it is possible to find distinct $\mathbf{x}, \mathbf{y}$ such that $D_M(\mathbf{x},\mathbf{y})=0$.